SupremeSingh/SupremeSingh/README.md

 We live in a world where everything—news, healthcare, commerce—moves at the speed of the internet.
 A world where emotion-driven humans interact with data-driven AI models.
 But this shift brings new challenges: misinformation, cybersecurity risks, and questions of data sovereignty.

-I believe blockchains offer a way to embed trust directly into the internet’s infrastructure, and am eager to explore the protocols that can make turn this vision into reality.
+I believe blockchains offer a way to embed trust directly into the internet’s infrastructure, and am eager to explore the protocols that can turn this vision into reality.

 ## Current Interests 🏗️

 As a keen observer of the web, I'm excited to study and contribute to the following research directions -

+- Digital Identity: How can blockchains power robust and compliant digital identities for underserved populations around the world?
+How can these solutions scale?
 - Bridging Web2<>Web3: Blockchains are siloed databases, limited to their own user-generated information.
 How can blockchains learn about the world around them securely?
-- Accountable Data Privacy: As AI agents on-ramp to blockchain protocols, what changes do they bring to the Web3 user experiene, and what's the impact of AI agents on data sovereignty?
-- Zero-Knowledge Proof Systems: Consensus is hard.
-It's slow and expensive, and most users do not participate in it.
-How can blockchains cut down on cost,latency and energy consumption safely?
+- Accountable Data Privacy: How can users share their personal data with machine learning models without compromising with their privacy?
+And be sure they're getting the right answer?

 <!--
 **SupremeSingh/SupremeSingh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.